By Esther Newman published

 Put your best bras on ice ladies: there’s been plenty of talk about whether we should be wearing (or not wearing) a bra.

-Every day there seems to be yet another article warning women against the ‘dangers’ of going bra-free, and more celebs ridiculed on social media for their so-called 'saggy boobs'.
+Every day there seems to be yet another article warning women against the "dangers" of going bra-free, and more celebs ridiculed on social media for their so-called 'saggy boobs' when plenty of best bras, best bralettes, and non-wired bras are available.

 This is not to berate those who do wear a bra; neither is it to champion a bra-free lifestyle if that’s your cup of tea.
 It’s a hugely personal choice, one that only can be made individually and one that is deeply affected by concerns both physical (be it needing extra support for bigger boobs, back pain or posture) and emotional (confidence).
 Some women just don’t like the look of their nipples showing through their clothes, others enjoy the security an extra layer of material offers.